nshyam/soaplib/doc/source/index.rst

 Model API
 ------------
-The soaplib.model API provides an elegant way of declaring within Python classes the XML Schema (W3C) elements which make up a WSDL.
+The soaplib.core.model API provides an elegant way of declaring within Python classes the XML Schema (W3C) elements which make up a WSDL.
 This can also be used to produce generic XSD for non-SOAP applications.